Endometriosis Excision Surgery | Robotic Endo Excision Specialist | Dr Steven Vasilev | Los Angeles

 In your search, you may ask friends who have gone through this before, you may ask your primary doctor, you may search online, look in phone directories or even use online educational resources like Nancy’s Nook or other endometriosis groups on Facebook or other social media.
 Unfortunately, ALL of these options leave a LOT to be desired.
 How nice a surgeon might be does not mean they are a great surgeon or if they understand endo.
 Directories are a shot in the dark because everyone is the world’s greatest surgeon if you believe what is written in the ads or on their websites.

-Educational resources like Nancy’s Nook at least harness social media sharing of experiences and may be led by someone who has taken it upon themselves as a personal mission to get quality information out, as in the case of Nancy Petersen and her Facebook group team.
-However, even in this medium, “Nook Surgeons” are largely listed based on feedback from patients, who are by and large not medical personnel and can’t really tell who is good or not from a technical point of view.
-Having said that, at least there is a basis for the recommendations based on reported patient clinical outcomes.
-So, what is one to do?
+An educational resource called Nancy’s Nook is very helpful.
+Included is a social media sharing of experiences and the site is led by someone who has a personal mission to get quality information out, as in the case of Nancy Petersen and her Facebook group team.
+There is also an associated website at NancysNookEndo.com.
+However, even in this helpful medium, “Nook Surgeons” are largely listed based on feedback from patients, who are usually not medical personnel and can’t really tell who is good or not from a technical point of view.
+Having said that, at least there is a significant basis for the recommendations based on reported patient clinical outcomes.
+So, what else can one do?

 Some combination of the following types of surgeons should be considered.